kinbiko/mentoring/students/javarb/sessions/2019/may/Session_34-35-Serialization/Session_34-35-Serialization.md

 Figure out the most popular libraries for turning JSON strings into POJOs, and for turning POJOs into JSON.

 #### Part 2
-Write a simple project to benchmark their performance for serialization and serialization.
+Write a simple project to benchmark their performance for serialization and deserialization.

 #### Part 3
 Write a blog post (preferably in English) about what you discovered.